|WELCOME TO NICK KOUZOS HOME PAGE.

 Ismet Pasha stood before the statesmen of the civilized world and admitted that the banishment from Turkish territory of nearly a million Christian Greeks, who were two million only a few short years ago had been decreed.

 The stories of both branches of the family are described in two different pages of this site, one page deals with Kirkagats, the birth place of my mother, closely related to Smyrna, the largest and richest city with large Greek Population that was burned down to ashes, which is more well known, and the second page that refers to Peramoa smaller town with 5.000 pure Greek inhabitants. describrd in the link http://web.archive.org/web/20051108171548/http://members.aol.com/peramos/index.html

 A short comprehensive account on the historic events that lead to the defeat of the Greek Army in Turkey, during 1922, is given in a speech made by Nancy Horton the daughter of George Horton the Consulate General of USA in Smyrna, during the period of the conflict and specifically during 1922.
 See special page with extracts from the speech in English.

 The general background about the long standing conflict between Greece and Turkey is given in page “Historic Confrontation” and and in page “Chronological Events”, which gives the historical events in a chronological order.
 Other relevant information is shared in various “pages” linked with this document, indexed in the left of this page.

-To navigate, please look at the list of pages and links provided with short description in the column left of the present page.
+To navigate within this site, please look at the list of pages and links provided in the column left of the present page.

 INDEX OF LINKS TO VIDEOS FROM TRAVELS “BACK TO ROOTS”